 Dramatic Portrait Lighting

-Whether it be portraits, landscape or architectural photography the application of side light is a great way to bring out shapes (e.g. heads, rocks, architectural elements) within the image.
+Whether it be portraits, landscape or architectural photography the application of side light is a great way to bring out shape (e.g., heads, rocks, architectural elements) within the image.

 Likewise hair, ache, aged and wrinkled skin; grasses, sand and tree bark; and rough building surfaces are enhanced in portrait, landscape and architectural photography.

-You can see how side lighting has enhanced the shape of the subject's head, which I deliberately placed against the darker open doorway, and brought out delicate textures on the monks face, robe and the woodwork on either side of the frame.
+You can see how side lighting has enhanced the shape of the monk’s head and brought out delicate textures on his face and robe.

 What Would You Do?